Stedi-Demos/bootstrap-archived/README.md

 # Read and Write Workflow

-The bootstrap uses the following process to handle incoming EDI:
+The bootstrap workflow uses the following process to handle incoming EDI:

 1. An example trading partner uses [Stedi SFTP](https://www.stedi.com/products/sftp) to send EDI documents to a [Stedi Bucket](https://www.stedi.com/products/buckets).
 2. New documents automatically invoke a [Stedi Function](https://www.stedi.com/products/functions) that contains custom code for the workflow.